Dananando/bdl-music/README.md

 # Run the app

 1. Clone the repo `https://github.com/Dananando/bdl-music`
-2. Set your `.env` to have the rapid-api keys:
+2. Set your `.env` to have the rapid-api keys (it is a public key, no need to hide it):

 ```
 VITE_RAPID_API_KEY=28338abe07mshb74938ef82f09f7p12b4c6jsnafe4fe35b8db